Southampton-RSG/2015-12-15-Southampton/novice/shell/05-script.md

 > ## Variables in shell scripts {.challenge}
 >
-> In the molecules directory, you have a shell script called `script.sh` containing the
+> In the test_directory/molecules directory, you have a shell script called `script.sh` containing the
 > following commands:
 >
 > ~~~